Trump: George Floyd Is ‘Looking Down’ and Celebrating ‘This Great Day’

 “I’ll give you this analogy, somebody told me yesterday, it was Larry Kudlow, he said, ‘Sir, this is like a hurricane’ and we were worried, we didn’t know, was this going to be a hurricane or a major, major recession?
 A major recession that’s not artificially caused, because we artificially, this was artificially closed, we just said, ‘Boom, closed,’ and everything just stopped.
 And also, you know what else stopped?
 Big numbers on death by doing it, and that’s why I had to do it.
 We made every decision correctly.”

-The president called the jobs numbers a “rocketship” that would fuel a long period of growth—a “very good August, a very good July, a maybe spectacular September, but a spectacular October, November, December” and a 2021 that “is gonna be one of the best years we’ve had economically.”
+The president called the jobs numbers a “rocketship” that would fuel a long period of growth—a “very good August, a very good July, but a spectacular, maybe specular September, but a spectacular October, November, December” and a 2021 that “is gonna be one of the best years we’ve had economically.”

 He name-checked cable-news stars and investors who he thought were either right and wrong in their economic predictions.
 Warren Buffett, he said, got it wrong because airline stocks “went through the roof” on Friday.